xregistry/spec/core/spec.md

 - The request MAY include the `'model` attribute if the Registry model definitions are to be updated as part of the request.
 See [Updating the Registry Model](#updating-the-registry-model) for more information.
+  If present, the Registry's model MUST be updated prior to any entities being updated.
+A value of `null` MUST generate an error.

 The following query parameter SHOULD be supported by servers:
-- `nested` - See
+- `?nested` - See
   [Updating Nested Registry
   Collections](#updating-nested-registry-collections) for more information.
-  If `nested` is present, and the `model` attribute is also present then the Registry's model MUST be updated prior to any entities being updated.
-A value of `null` MUST generate an error.
-If the `model` attribute is present but the `?nested` query parameter is not, then an error MUST be generated.

 A successful response MUST include the same content that an HTTP `GET` on the Registry would return, and be of the form: